-Brexit: English language 'losing importance' - EU's Juncker - BBC News
+English losing importance - Juncker

 - Globally as many as 400 million people have mother-tongue English - the figure for French is about 220 million

-The Commission's chief Brexit negotiator, French ex-commissioner Michel Barnier, is to give a speech on Brexit shortly.
+The Commission's chief Brexit negotiator, French ex-commissioner Michel Barnier, has given a speech on Brexit in which he stressed the UK must agree to "crystal-clear guarantees" to protect the rights of EU citizens.

+He was speaking at the same EU conference in Italy on Friday - called State of the Union, at Florence's European University Institute (EUI).

 EU leaders say the UK cannot simply "cherry-pick" membership terms that it wishes to keep.
 A Brexit deal cannot be better than full EU membership, they stress.